jewel1269/Hostel-Management/README.md

 - **Toast Notifications**: Integrates toast notifications using the react-toastify package for informative user feedback.

 ## Packages Used

-- React
-- Firebase
-- react-toastify
+- Animated CSS
 - AOS
 - Swiper
--Animated CSS
+- react-toastify